UDST/choicemodels/CONTRIBUTING.md

 - Check that the run requirements match `requirements.txt`

-- Open a pull request to `conda-forge/choicemodels-feedstock`
+- Open a pull request to the `conda-forge/choicemodels-feedstock` master branch

 - Automated tests will run, and after they pass one of the current project maintainers will be able to merge the PR -- you can add your Github user name in `meta.yaml` for the next update